vorpalnet/blade/services/webrtc/README.md

 a meeting.
 Like the identity, an application believes the header only from a trusted hop (`blade.trustedPeers`).

+**An application talks to a browser mid-call on the event bus, not in the dialog.** It publishes a CloudEvent addressed to the call's Vorpal-ID, which the gateway stamped on the INVITE; every gateway node hears it, and the one holding that browser pushes it down the socket, filed under the browser's own call id.
+Only the types in `relayedEventTypes` are taken, and only in the `meeting.` namespace, so a far side cannot send `call.ended` into someone's call.
+A meeting's captions, roster and tracks travel this way: they are data, and a SIP `INFO` apiece would put them through the signaling path one transaction at a time.

 **The address comes from the token, not from the request.** The token names the single address its holder is allowed to bind; a browser asking for any other address is refused, not quietly corrected.
 Checking only the signature would let any signed-in employee register as a